Le Doulos: Plot

-Maurice Faugel, just released from prison after serving a six-year sentence, meets a friend, Gilbert, who is appraising the value of jewels from a recent heist.
+Maurice Faugel, just released from prison after serving a four-year sentence, meets a friend, Gilbert, who is appraising the value of jewels from a recent heist.
 Maurice is planning a robbery the next day with two accomplices, Silien and Rémy.
 Maurice kills Gilbert with Gilbert's own gun and steals the jewels as well as a large sum of money.

-It is later revealed that Gilbert killed Maurice's girlfriend Arlette to keep her from acting as an informant to the police when Maurice was sent to prison six years prior.
+It is later revealed that Gilbert killed Maurice's girlfriend Arlette to keep her from acting as an informant to the police when Maurice was sent to prison four years prior.
 Maurice leaves the house just as Nuttheccio and Armand, prominent gangsters, arrive to collect the loot.
 Maurice buries the jewels, money, and gun next to a lamppost.
 Maurice spends the evening at his girlfriend Thérèse's apartment.
-Silien arrives the next day with Maurice's friend Jean to deliver equipment for the robbery that evening.
+Silien arrives the next day to deliver equipment for the robbery that evening.
 After Silien leaves, he uses a payphone to call Inspector Salignari.

 That evening, Maurice and Rémy leave to rob a home in affluent Neuilly.
 Meanwhile, Silien comes to Thérèse's apartment, then beats her and ties her to a wall radiator, demanding to know the address of the robbery.
 The police arrive at the robbery.
 Inspector Salignari corners Maurice and Rémy, fatally shooting Rémy.
 Maurice and Salignari shoot it out; Maurice is hit in the shoulder, but Salignari is killed.
 Maurice leaves the gun next to Rémy's hand and runs away.
 He passes out just before a car pulls up.

 Maurice wakes up in Jean's apartment, but neither Maurice nor Jean's wife Anita know who brought him there.
 Maurice resolves to find Silien, who he believes informed the police about the time and place of the robbery.
 He leaves Anita with a diagram showing where he buried the jewels, money, and gun, telling her to give it to Jean if something happens to him.

 Because the police believe that Silien called Salignari, they assume he has information on the botched robbery.
 They question him, hoping to get the name of Rémy's accomplice, but Silien tells them he wasn't the informant.
 He mentions that he hopes to get out of the criminal underworld and live in a house he has built in Ponthierry.
 It is revealed that the car that rescued Maurice has been found wrecked, with Thérèse's body inside.